Degree-scale GeV "jets" from active and dead TeV blazars

 To summarize, we have shown that GeV band images of TeV blazars should possess degree-scale jet-like extended features.
 These features trace the direction of the TeV \gr\ beam emitted by the blazar.
 They are produced as results of electromagnetic cascades initiated by TeV \gr s interacting with EBL photons.
 We have performed Monte Carlo simulations of three-dimensional electromagnetic cascades developing in the EGMF.
 Using these Monte Carlo simulations, we have derived the properties of the GeV jet-like extended emission near TeV blazars.
 We have investigated the dependence of the characteristics of the jet-like extended sources (the angular size, the brightness profile) on the strength of the extragalactic magnetic fields and on the opening angle and orientation of the primary TeV \gr\ beam from the blazar.
 We have also demonstrated that the \gr\ signal in the jet-like extended emission is delayed up to $10^7$~years compared to the direct \gr\ signal from the primary point source.
 The very long time delay of the cascade emission means that the extended GeV source could be detected next to a blazar which is no longer active as blazar.

-0.5cm \textit{Acknowledgments.} A.E.\ is beneficiary of a fellowship granted by the Belgium Federal Science Policy Office.
-S.O.\ acknowledges a Marie Curie IEF fellowship from the European Community.
-This work was partially supported by the Romforskning program of the Norwegian Research Council.
-A.N. is supported by the Swiss National Science Foundation project PP00P2\_123426/1.
+\textit{Acknowledgments.} A.E.\ is supported by a fellowship from the Belgium Federal Science Policy Office, A.N.\ by the Swiss National Science Foundation project PP00P2\_123426/1, and S.O.\ by a Marie Curie IEF fellowship from the European Community and by the Romforskning program of Nork Forskningsradet.